 Operating activities provided \$18.8 million and \$28.9 million for the years ended December 31, 2019 and 2018, respectively.
-This difference is primarily the result of a reduction in net income of \$2.0 million, a decrease in accrued compensation of \$2.4 million, an increase in equity income from investments related to performance fees of \$0.3 million, a change in the fair value adjustment to the tax receivable agreement of \$0.2 million, a decrease in equity based compensation of \$1.0 million due to a decrease in the number of unvested restricted stock units and unvested non-qualified stock options outstanding, a decrease in deferred rent of \$3.8 million as a result of adopting ASC 842, and an increase in accounts receivable and due from Silvercrest funds of \$4.9 million due to the timing of collections.
-These changes were partially offset by increased deferred income taxes of \$1.0 million mainly related to the extension of the New York City lease, increased distributions received from investment funds related to performance fees of \$0.9 million, increased depreciation and amortization of \$0.8 million as a result of the Cortina Acquisition and increased prepaid expense and other assets of \$1.8 million due to the timing of certain payments to vendors.
+This difference is primarily the result of a reduction in net income of \$2.0 million, a decrease in accrued compensation of \$2.4 million, an increase in equity income from investments related to performance fees of \$0.3 million, a change in the fair value adjustment to the tax receivable agreement of \$0.2 million, a decrease in equity based compensation of \$1.0 million due to a decrease in the number of unvested restricted stock units and unvested non-qualified stock options outstanding, a decrease in deferred rent of \$3.8 million as a result of adopting ASC 842, and an increase of \$1.0 million minipy related to the extension of the New York City lease, increased distributions received from investment funds related to performance fees of \$0.9 million, increased depreciation and amortization of \$0.8 million as a result of the Cortina Acquisition and increased prepaid expense and other assets of \$1.8 million due to the timing of certain payments to vendors.